CoryDHall/ghost/README.md

 #####   `Ai::BayesianWinner`
 These AIs keep a record of it's outputs that have resulted in valid word fragments, and the number of times that playing a letter resulted in a loss.
 It then takes those values and calculates an optimized response.
 * This algorithm will develop a disposition to a certain response
-* Due to this, over time, this game outperforms the preceding AI's in both speed and accuracy
+* Due to this, over time, these AIs outperform the preceding AIs in either speed or accuracy
-* the downside is the AI develops predictable behavior that is harder for 'Ai::BruteForce' to defeat, but easier for a human player to defeat.
+* the downside is the AIs develop predictable behavior that is harder for `Ai::BruteForce` to defeat, but easier for a human player to defeat.

 [Read More][bayesian]
 [bayesian]: https://en.m.wikipedia.org/wiki/Bayesian_inference